adithyanarayanan/Page-Me/README.md

 # pager
-We are making an app that emulates a pager
+We are making an app for Android that emulates a pager